 Many clients ask for a pay-per-lead pricing model when embarking on a telemarketing campaign.
 We fully understand that – at first glance – this approach may seem to be the most cost-effective and risk-free way to generate leads.
 After all, if you’re only paying for leads delivered and not for time wasted on dead-ends, then you’re maximising your return on investment, right?

 Unfortunately, pay-per-lead is rarely as straight-forward and stress-free as this.
-In the 26 years that we have been running successful B2B telemarketing campaigns, we have learned that paying per lead rarely works out to be in the client’s best interest.
+In the almost 30 years that we have been running successful B2B telemarketing campaigns, we have learned that paying per lead rarely works out to be in the client’s best interest.
 This is because there are several unexpected costs and challenges that reveal themselves further down the sales pipeline.

 Let’s unpack these drawbacks and examine why the pay-per-lead pricing model includes a plethora of hidden risks that can undermine the success of your campaign.